nnyyxxxx/nnyyxxxx.github.io/content/_index.md

 # Hello World

 My name is nyx, I do programming and other things as a hobby; my main focuses right now are Rust, and other languages.
-I'm currently interested in learning Zig as well.
+I'm currently interested in learning Ruby as well.

 ### Links
 - [GitHub](https://github.com/nnyyxxxx)